ZeekHuge/zeekhuge.github.io/content/post/ptp_blinky.md

 ##### <u>LEDs on P8_45</u>{#leds}

 * ***Read this carefully****.
-The blinky we are aiming to get will be using an external LED. ***NOW, THIS EXTERNAL LED SHOULD NOT DRAIN A CURRENT MORE THAN ~8mA, AND FOR THIS, AT 3.3V, ***THE RESISTOR TO BE USED SHOULD BE GREATER THAN OR EQUAL TO 470 ohms***.
+The blinky we are aiming to get will be using an external LED. ***NOW, THIS EXTERNAL LED SHOULD NOT USE CURRENT MORE THAN ~8mA, AND FOR THIS, AT 3.3V, ***THE RESISTOR TO BE USED SHOULD BE GREATER THAN OR EQUAL TO 470 ohms***.
 If you would want to the get more current out of it, checkout [this link](http://www.thebrokendesk.com/post/blinking-an-led-with-the-beaglebone-black/).
-Connect this LED you have now, through a >=470 ohm resistor, to the p8_45 pin on the beaglebone black board.
+Connect this LED you have now, using a >=470 ohm resistor, to the P8_45 pin on the beaglebone black board.

 ---------------------------------------------------